 What are STPs?

-STPs are five-year plans covering all areas of NHS spending in England.
-A total of 44 areas have been identified as the geographical ‘footprints’ on which the plans will be based, with an average population size of 1.2 million people (the smallest area covers a population size of 300,000 and the largest 2.8 million).
-A named individual has been chosen to lead the development of each STP.
-Most come from clinical commissioning groups (CCGs) and NHS trusts and foundation trusts, but a small number of STP leaders come from local government.
+STPs are five-year plans covering all aspects of NHS spending in England.
+Forty-four areas have been identified as the geographical ‘footprints’ on which the plans are based, with an average population size of 1.2 million people (the smallest covers a population of 300,000 and the largest 2.8 million).
+A named individual has led the development of each STP.
+Most STP leaders come from clinical commissioning groups (CCGs) and NHS trusts or foundation trusts, but a small number come from local government.

-The proposed scope of STPs is broad.
-Initial guidance from NHS England and other national bodies set out around 60 questions for local leaders to consider in their plans, covering three headline areas: improving quality and developing new models of care; improving health and wellbeing; and improving efficiency of services.
-Leaders have been asked to identify the key priorities for their local area to meet these challenges and deliver financial balance.
-While the guidance focuses mainly on NHS services, STPs must also cover better integration with local authority services.
+The scope of STPs is broad.
+Initial guidance from NHS England and other national NHS bodies set out around 60 questions for local leaders to consider in their plans, covering three headline issues: improving quality and developing new models of care; improving health and wellbeing; and improving efficiency of services.
+Leaders were asked to identify the key priorities needed for their local area to meet these challenges and deliver financial balance for the NHS.
+The plans needed to cover all aspects of NHS spending, as well as focusing on better integration with social care and other local authority services.
+They also needed to be long term, covering October 2016 to March 2021.

 The timelines for developing STPs and the process for approving them have been somewhat fluid.
-The original deadline for submitting plans to NHS England and other national bodies was the end of June 2016, but most plans will now be further developed and re-submitted by October.
-The plans are likely to be assessed and approved in phases, depending on their quality.
-From April 2017, STPs will become the single application and approval process for accessing NHS transformation funding, with the best plans set to receive funds more quickly.
+The original deadline for submitting plans to NHS England and other national NHS bodies was the end of June 2016.
+But this deadline was pushed back to the end of October 2016.
+Additional planning requirements have also been added as the process has gone on.
+The intention is for the plans to now be assessed by national NHS bodies, and used to form the basis of new operational plans for NHS organisations and contracts between commissioners and providers.
+Most of the plans submitted in October are now publicly available and the rest are expected to be published before the end of 2016.
+From April 2017, STPs will become the single application and approval process for accessing NHS transformation funding, with the best plans set to receive funds soonest.
+For more detail on timescales, see our STP timeline.

 STPs represent a shift in the way that the NHS in England plans its services.
 While the Health and Social Care Act 2012 sought to strengthen the role of competition within the health system, NHS organisations are now being told to collaborate rather than compete to respond to the challenges facing their local services.
-This new approach is being referred to as place-based planning.
+This new approach is being called ‘place-based planning’.

 This shift reflects a growing consensus within the NHS that more integrated models of care are required to meet the changing needs of the population.
 In practice, this means different parts of the NHS and social care system working together to provide more co-ordinated services to patients – for example, by GPs working more closely with hospital specialists, district nurses and social workers to improve care for people with long-term conditions.